Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity: CDM-mimicking theories

 The behaviours of $w_{\rm DE}(z)$ for different $f(R)$ cosmologies cosmographically equivalent to $\Lambda$CDM (i.e., reproducing the cosmographic constraint $j(z)=1$), which we are calling as \emph{$\Lambda$CDM-mimicking $f(R)$ theories} throughout this work, can be calculated using Eq.\eqref{eq:wDE}, and are shown in Fig.~\ref{fig:wDE plot}.
 Although $q(z)$ is unique (Eq.\eqref{eq:dec_LCDM}) for the $\Lambda$CDM-like evolution \eqref{eq:LCDM}, $\Omega_m(z)$ is different for different such models (see Eq.\eqref{eq:Omega_m}), which gives rise to different evolution for $w_{\rm DE}(z)$ according to Eq.\eqref{eq:wDE}.

-Towards the end of Sec.\ref{sec:f(R)_cosmology}, we have pointed out that the interpretation of the $f(R)$ cosmological field equations as effective two fluid scenarios of general relativity leaves two physical possibilities compatible with the $f(R)$ cosmology cosmographically mimicking the $\Lambda$CDM; the effective curvature fluid can behave either as an effective cosmological constant or as an effective unified dark fluid.
-In the subsection \ref{subsec:comparison}, we have argued that different $\Lambda$CDM-mimicking models generally give rise to a unified dark fluid scenario.
-All these argument can be made explicit by numerical solution, and is demonstrated in Fig.\eqref{fig:wdf plot}.
+The interpretation of the $f(R)$ cosmological field equations as effective two fluid scenarios of general relativity leaves two physical possibilities compatible with the $f(R)$ cosmology cosmographically mimicking the $\Lambda$CDM; the effective curvature fluid can behave either as an effective cosmological constant or as an effective unified dark fluid.
+Different $\Lambda$CDM-mimicking models generally give rise to a unified dark fluid scenario as demonstrated in Fig.\eqref{fig:wdf plot}.
 Fig.\eqref{fig:wdf plot} is a plot of the unified dark fluid equation of state parameter $w_{\rm df}$ (Eq.\eqref{eq:DDE}) for six different values of $w_0$.
 The values of $w_0$ for the plots in Fig.\ref{fig:wdf plot} are chosen such that they coincide with values of $w_{\rm DE}(z=0)$ for the corresponding plots in Fig.\ref{fig:wDE plot}.

-As one can notice, there is only one single possibility for the effective curvature fluid to behave as a cosmological constant, which corresponds to the horizontal red curve in the middle of each of the panels.
+There is only one possibility for the effective curvature fluid to behave as a cosmological constant, the horizontal red curve in the middle of each of the panels.
 In all other cases, the effective curvature fluid is physically similar to the corresponding unified dark fluid scenario, while still giving rise to a $\Lambda$CDM-mimicking cosmology.
 Even very small deviations in the initial conditions at $z=z_{in}=6.0316$ can lead to very different evolution for the corresponding equation of state parameter, as shown in Fig.\ref{fig:wDEvsz}.
 However, the differences in the density parameters $\Omega_{m}(z)$ and $\Omega_{\rm DE}(z)=1-\Omega_m(z)$ are hardly noticeable, and the redshift profiles of $H(z)$ are identical among every mimicking model.